crb02005/gimp-segment-anything/README.md

 There is a config.json that has the python location, and the script location.

+If it doesn't work that is the first place to start looking.

+if you change the file rerun the copy pluggin.

+Depending on Windows vs Linux you might need different error handling.
+In the future if there is interest I might code it, but if not anyone can just fork the repo and do it themselves.

 The split-to-layers.py is python 2 7 and calls out to the sam.py python3 which calls the facebook meta ai segment anything model